AthifahNurRahmanMD/AthifahNurRahmanMD.github.io/_posts/2025-05-16-BlackJack.md

 🎮 Players begin the game with 5000 virtual money.
 Each round, they place bets and try to beat the dealer by getting a card total closest to 21 without going over.

 💸 One of the key features is the deposit system: when players run out of money, they can "borrow" or request additional funds to continue playing.
-This mimics the risk-reward mechanics found in real-life casino scenarios, while adding a unique game-flow element to keep users engaged.

 🛠️ The game is fully built using:
 - **HTML** for structure